 - Suicidal behavior should not be normalized by allowing students to think that death by suicide is common or a normal response to a stressful event.
 Instead, share the data about suicide while emphasizing that it is a permanent solution to a temporary problem, and that suicidal behavior usually occurs with a mental illness that is treatable (like depression).
 This is why we train kids to respond appropriately to their peer's expressions of suicidal intent through the curricula.

-- If any type of assessment/scale to evaluate the mental health issues of students is implemented as part of a curriculum, it is imperativethat the teacher/student service provider review these immediately!
+- If any type of assessment/scale to evaluate the mental health issues of students is implemented as part of a curriculum, it is imperative that the teacher/student service provider review these immediately!
 Students may be at risk and there may also be a liability issue.
-Also,parents/guardians must be notified both before presentation of such an assessment and afterward be informed if their student(s) is at risk.
-See link to Guidelines for School-Based Suicide Intervention below.
+Also, parents/guardians must be notified, both before presentation of such an assessment and afterward, if their student(s) is at risk.
+(See link to Guidelines for School-Based Suicide Intervention below.)

-- Because of the sensitivity and importance of this issue, the curriculum chosen might be presented to school staff, to community agencies connected to youth and to parents/guardians or others who are in a position to follow up with students.
-Again, parents/guardians should be alerted that the curriculum is being taught beforehand and invited to peruse it on-line or at this presentation.
+- Because of the sensitivity and importance of this issue, the curriculum chosen might be presented to school staff, to community agencies connected to youth, and to parents/guardians or others who are in a position to follow up with students.
+Again, parents/guardians should be made aware that the curriculum is being taught beforehand and invited to peruse it online or at this presentation.
 (Some ideas to accomplish this include back-to-school nights, through brochures sent home with students, or in the messages in the schools communication system.)

 Important Issues in Curriculum Delivery